10 SMS Customer Engagement Strategies to Boost Retention

 Before sending a single message, make sure customers have opted in.
 This keeps your brand compliant with texting regulations and helps increase customer engagement.

-You can collect phone numbers through online forms, text-to-join campaigns, keyword QR codes, or in-store sign-ups.
-You may also offer a small incentive, such as a coupon or early access to promotions, to boost sign-ups and grow your SMS subscribers list.
+You may also offer a small incentive, such as a discount code or early access to promotions, to boost sign-ups and grow your SMS subscribers list.

 Using an SMS customer engagement platform such as TextUs makes list management simple.
 It automatically records consent and allows easy SMS opt-out options.